saintsal/saintsal.github.io/_posts/2013-11-23-the-history-of-leanstartup-and-how-to-make-sense-of-it-all.md

 They don't all agree with each other.
 At first, when I was introducing Eric Ries to David Heinemier Hansson to Alex Osterwalder to Janice Fraser, I wondered why they seemed to repel each other given they had so much in common.

 The answer, in retrospect, is that the business of being a thought-leader makes you fight over who gets to define the central process and definitions.
 You can spot intellectually honest thought leaders because they change their message and they open new spaces rather than try to redefine others' work.
 The dishonest ones make a mess of definitions to establish their own authority, and defend their past thinking because they feel their credibility threatened.

+It's also worth noting which startup thought leaders live by their own methodologies and which don't.
+A clue to this is in the number of startups they back that fail because of a lack of product/market fit or remain in a zombie state.

 That leaves us with the responsibility of understanding their priorities and the weight they place on various concepts.
 Otherwise, we run the risk of misunderstanding and misusing their approaches, or <a href="http://www.saintsal.com/2011/02/why-lean-thinking-doesnt-just-hand-you-answers-%E2%80%93-and-how-it-makes-you-smarter/">using the wrong tool for the job</a>.